This Roasted Root Vegetables recipe with parsnips, sweet potatoes and beets is topped with cheese and baked to perfection.

 - 2 ¼ C heavy cream divided

-- 1 Tbsp fresh thyme minced and divided with extra for garnish
+- 1 tablespoon fresh thyme minced and divided with extra for garnish

 - Salt and pepper to taste